The Right Way to Track Your Period

 Check Your Cervical Mucus

-Remember about checking your mucus too.
+Remember to check your mucus too.
 It can tell you a lot about hormonal changes in your body.
-The mucus will change before and during ovulation, color, the texture and the amount will change to make it easier for you to get pregnant.
+The mucus will change before and during ovulation, color, texture, and amount will change to make it easier for you to get pregnant.
 If you are tracking it you will know when it’s happening.

 When your ovaries prepare to release an egg, your cervix will make more mucus.
 A couple of days before ovulation, it can be cloudy, sticky or whitish.
 Right before you ovulate, the mucus will get slippery, like egg whites.
 It can stretch across your fingers if you spread them apart and it lasts around 3 or 4 days, which is when you’re most likely to get pregnant.